 You can get to the park via several entrances on rue Manin and rue Botzaris, rue de Crimée and avenue Simon-Bolivar.

-Only dogs on a lead are admitted in the park
+Only dogs on a leash are admitted in the park